Brian J. McVeigh: Research

-McVeigh's original interests were in Sinology and he studied at Beijing University for one year (1982-1983), his publications have been about Japan.
+Though McVeigh's original interests were in Sinology and he studied at Beijing University for one year (1982–1983), his publications have been about Japan.
 He spent many years teaching in Japan, and from 2002 to 2003 was chair of the Department of Cultural & Women's Studies at Tokyo Jogakkan College.
-His time in Japan significantly shaped his research focus and much of his writing is based on many years of participant observation in Japan's education system.
+His time in Japan significantly shaped his research focus (Interpreting Japan: Approaches and Applications for the Classroom).
+Much of his writing is based on many years of participant observation in Japan's education system.
 A fascination with the "staginess of social life" and simulation theory colors his work, and his interest in the intersection of psychology and politics is apparent in his linking of self-presentation with political economy.
 The theatricalization of gender roles is the topic of Life in a Japanese Women's College: Learning to Be Ladylike (1997).
 In Japanese Higher Education as Myth (2002) he asked "why do so many students pretend-study and so many faculty pretend-teach?" and investigated the disconnect between official policies and actual pedagogical practices.
 He termed the loss of academic value and poor quality schooling "institutional mendacity," a claim that earned him both criticism and praise in Japan.
 The book was nominated for the Francis Hsu Book Prize (2004), Society for East Asian Anthropology, American Anthropological Association.